Gary Anthony Williams

 Gary Anthony Williams (born March 14, 1966) is an American actor, comedian and filmmaker.
 He has voiced the character Uncle Ruckus on The Boondocks, General Horace Warfield in StarCraft II: Wings of Liberty, Dr. Richard Tygan in XCOM 2, and Anton "Bebop" Zeck in Teenage Mutant Ninja Turtles: Out of the Shadows.
 He has also appeared on shows such as Boston Legal, I'm Sorry, Malcolm in the Middle and The Soul Man.
-He was a cast member on the sketch comedy series Blue Collar TV and currently the improv comedy series Whose Line Is It Anyway?.
+He was a cast member on the sketch comedy series Blue Collar TV and the improv comedy series Whose Line Is It Anyway?.
 He is also a co-founder of the L.A.
 Comedy Shorts Film Festival.

 Early life

 Gary Anthony Williams was born on March 14, 1966, in Fayetteville, Georgia.
-Williams was involved in theater, comedy and television in Atlanta, where his credits include acting with the Georgia Shakespeare Festival, performing and writing for Agatha's: A Taste of Mystery and being a longtime member of Atlanta's longest running improv troupe, Laughing Matters.
+He was involved in theater, comedy and television in Atlanta, where his credits include acting with the Georgia Shakespeare Festival, performing and writing for Agatha's: A Taste of Mystery and being a longtime member of Atlanta's longest running improv troupe, Laughing Matters.
 Williams had recurring roles in the television series I'll Fly Away and In the Heat of the Night, both filmed in the Atlanta area.
 He moved to Los Angeles in 1998.

 Career

 Television

 Williams' early roles include Abe Kenarban (Stevie's dad) in the Fox TV sitcom Malcolm in the Middle and Judge Trudy's Bailiff on Nickelodeon's The Amanda Show.
 Williams was a series regular on the WB Television Network sketch comedy series, Blue Collar TV.
-He appeared on NYPD Blue, Season 8, Episode 17, "Dying to Testify" as Charles.
+He appeared on NYPD Blue, Season 8, Episode 17, "Dying to Testify" as Charles, and guest-starred on How I Met Your Mother and Two and a Half Men.

 In 2003, Williams had a small role in an episode of CSI: Crime Scene Investigation, "Invisible Evidence."
 During season three and four of Boston Legal, Williams appeared as part-time lawyer Clarence Bell, a pathologically shy man who expresses himself through characters, including crossdressing as women (including a nun and celebrities such as Oprah Winfrey).
 The role of Clarence/Clarice was originally to appear in one episode, but was expanded into a recurring role and then a regular role.

+He returned as Abe in Malcolm in the Middle: Life's Still Unfair (2026).